idescat/visual/readme.md

 * Counties of Catalonia by municipalities (41 maps)
 * United States of America by states (1 map)

 These are stored in the [maps folder](https://github.com/idescat/visual/tree/master/maps).
+The [map maker](https://github.com/idescat/visual/tree/master/maps/maker/) allows you to preview these maps and fine-tune them.

 A map is a UTF-8 Javascript file that adds a new property (the name of the map) to the VisualJS.map object.
 The value of this new property is a Visual map object.